 I attend yoga at the club on Tuesdays and Thursdays so I could comment on the Thursday night class between Bernadette and Scott, but it was the usual–nothing different from all the other Tuesday and Thursday classes.
 I have been practicing on Sundays the longest.
 This yoga class–the one after Friday’s torture and the unknown but forboding Monday class was very different.
 We were introduced to our new teacher.
 Let me make a point here.
 I don’t cruise yoga studios with my eyes.
 Yes, there are pretty, young women I practice with, but I pay them little mind.
 I’m concentrating on my practice.
 However, the yoga teacher who walked into the studio on Sunday was mysterious, dark, shy, and she taught Yin yoga.
 Yin is a style where the practitioner holds asanas (poses) for long periods of time—anywhere from two to four minutes in this kind of class, though the more skilled hold them far longer.

 Because of this style and the longer time spent on each asana, the teacher is able to walk around and make adjustments to her students’ asanas.
 So I am in a hip-opening asana with my head down nearly facing the floor.
 There is music playing, but it is soft, the lights are low–like they always are in practice–and I can hear her whispering as she walks around the studio.
 My guess is the teacher was adjusting her students.
 Suddenly I am hit with the most wonderful scent.
 It’s the teacher’s perfume.
-Then her hands gently caress my leg.
+Then her hand gently caress my leg.
 She moves it forward whispering in my ear if this movement is painful.
-No, mystery yoga teacher, but do you have to move to the next person.
+No, mystery yoga teacher, but do you really have to move to the next person?
 Wait, is my head in line?
 What about my arm?
 But she is off to another practitioner and I immediately feel her absences.

 The class continues until we go into Shavasana (corpse pose)–the final asana of the practice.
 I don’t want it to end.
 We all lie there in the dark, eyes closed.
 Then I feel hands on both of my shoulders.
 She has noticed how rounded they are.
 (Thirty years at a desk.)
 Lee, a Sunday yoga teacher from a few years ago, discovered ole Quasimodo during Shavasana too.
 She tried to man-handle my shoulders flat like she was trying to get me to tap out.
 This angel was soft.
 Then she did something I haven’t been able to get out of my mind: she gently rubbed Eucalyptus oil above both eyebrows and then on my third eye (the Ajna Chakra).
 I almost spontaneously weep.
 She moved on to other people but laid there seemingly in another state.
 When Shavasana was over I quietly rolled up my mat and left.
 Now, that was better than any breakfast I have ever had!